shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 Displayed content while in GPS controlled mode

-## Flightcontroller D port Setup
+## Flightcontroller D-port Setup
 1. Connect the Pixhawk with a RS232 TTL level converter (not need to be a FrSky, a cheaper one from Ebay also works fine (watch for correct specifications)) and connect RS232 TTL level converter with your Frysky Receiver
 2. Activate the FrSky D protocol in the parameters for the appropriate port. baute rate 9kbs

-## Flightcontroller S port Setup
+## Flightcontroller S-port Setup (Arducopter > V3.3)
-1. Connect the Pixhawk with a RS232 TTL level converter (not need to be a FrSky, a cheaper one from Ebay also works fine (watch for correct specifications)) and connect RS232 TTL level converter with your Frysky Receiver
+1. Connect the Pixhawk with a RS232 TTL level converter (not need to be a FrSky, a cheaper one from Ebay (MAX3232CSE also works fine & is easy to solder) and connect RS232 TTL level converter with your Frysky Receiver
-2. Buy the frsky spc cable, but its only one normal diode and you can soldering the diode direct to the RS 232 TTL converter and dosnt need the spc adapter
+2. Buy the frsky spc cable, but its only one normal diode and you can soldering the diode direct to the RS 232 TTL converter and dosnt need the SPC Adapter
 3. Activate the FrSky S protocol in the parameters for the appropriate port. baute rate: 57kbs

-## Taranis Setup OpenTx 2.1.2 or newer
+## Taranis Setup OpenTx 2.1.3 or newer
 1. Make sure you have LUA-Scripting enabled in companion
 2. Download the scripts folder from here and copy to the sd card root
 3. Start your Taranis, go into your desired Model Settings by shortpressing the Menu button